 How do you make meetings and meeting technology accessible?

 It’s a topic that’s been getting a lot of attention lately.
 I believe that access to technology is a fundamental digital right.
-Technology has become the backbone of everything that we do, whether it's work, play, or our healthcare.
+Technology has become the backbone of everything we do, whether it's work, play, or healthcare.
 Where you live, what language you speak, how old you are, your level of technological expertise, or any disabilities you might have should not make a difference.
-Everyone should have equal and equitable access to video communication, especially at a time when video technology is now used to power key services, like telehealth, government-to-citizen (G2C) services, financial help, and education.
+Everyone should have equal and equitable access to video communication, especially when video technology is now used to power key services like telehealth, government-to-citizen (G2C), financial help, and education.

-Read on to find out how the Pexip Design and User Experience team creates more accessible meetings through our products and video meeting technology.
+Read on to discover how the Pexip Design and User Experience team creates more accessible meetings through our products and video meeting technology.

 - An accessible UX for ease of use